 A child that falls behind by Grade 3, stays behind.

-99% of the children in India are enrolled in primary schools.
-However, such large strides in improving child enrollment rates have no meaning if children are not effectively learning.
+Attainment of foundational literacy and numeracy is the ability of a Std 3 child to read and comprehend basic text and to carry out some basic arithmetic operation with Indian numerals.
 The ASER 2018 report states that 75% of Std 3 students cannot read a Std 2 level text while 81% of Std 3 students cannot solve questions on subtraction.
-Research shows that addressing these learning deficits gets only increasingly difficult as the students progress through the system.
+Research shows that addressing these learning deficits gets only increasingly difficult as the students progress through the system, the learning gap further perpetuating inequity and economic loss.
 This is the crux of the foundational learning crisis.
-Any learning gap not addressed by the Std 3 becomes nearly impossible to bridge in higher grades.

 Ensuring access to meaningfulis the least we can do but the we must do, for every child.

 Foundational learning first, so every child can thrive.

 Imagine a world where every child has a truly equal chance to achieve their potential.
 That is the world we dream of.
 The world we hope to build.

 At Madhi we believe that the foundational literacy and numeracy learning gaps among children must be eliminated over the next ten years, in order to avert a monumental crisis and societal breakdown, where schooling does not equate to learning, and education is significantly devalued.